jasondavies/tt-isa-documentation/WormholeB0/EthernetTile/BabyRISCV/CallingIntoCustomerCode.md

-# Calling in to customer code
+# Calling into customer code

 Customer software has complete control over Tensix tiles, so it can assume control by putting the relevant RISCV cores into [soft reset](../../TensixTile/SoftReset.md#riscv-soft-reset) and then taking them out of reset at a known `pc`.
 Doing the same thing on Ethernet tiles is disruptive to the Tenstorrent code running on the RISCV core, so a different mechanism is preferred.